 - Allows a meeting holder to address something they may not have thought about

 - Sends a message that you are listening to your audience

 - Communicates that you are still in control of the meeting but care about what attendees are thinking

 If the question being asked will be addressed later in the meeting, state, "That's a good question and one we will be addressing shortly."
 If the question being asked is off-topic and will not be addressed in the meeting, give a set of specific instructions for resolution.
 If you simply refuse to answer a question or pass judgment by saying, "that's not the purpose of this meeting," you may end up sending the wrong message to your employees: Management does not care.

 Another way to defer questions that will not be talked about in the meeting is to ask the person to meet with you (or another appropriate member of management) privately to discuss their concerns in more detail.
 You might even suggest that the question is important enough to warrant consideration of being addressed in a separate meeting at a future time.

 Deferring a question is helpful because:

 - Most angry or disgruntled employees want to be heard more than anything else.
-Giving them a sounding board in the right time and setting can help avoid small problems from becoming bigger problems; and
+Giving them a sounding board at the right time and in the appropriate setting can help avoid small problems from becoming bigger problems.

 - Employees need and respond to good leadership.
 If management maintains control in a fair and balanced way, it sends the message to employees that management is listening, but must set appropriate boundaries.